-After you sign in to your AppOptics account fort the first time, you will see a welcome screen that will guide you through the process of setting up your account.
+After you sign in to your AppOptics account for the first time, you will see a welcome page that will guide you through the process of setting up your account.
 After selecting "Amazon Web Services" you will be asked to provide a name for your new integration, and selecting regions and services, after which you will be prompted to create a new AWS IAM Policy.

 You can import metrics from as many instances as you want but as a precautionary measure we have set a limit to 250 instances.
 If you want that limit removed contact the AppOptics customer support team.